mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 + In **WebApiConfig.cs** under App_Start, the route template is api/{controller}/{id} where the id is optional.
 That is why we always call the bot's endpoint with api/messages appended at the end.
 + The **MessagesController.cs** under Controllers is therefore the entry point into your bot.
 Notice that a bot can respond to many different activity types, and sending a message will invoke the RootDialog.
 + In **RootDialog.cs** under Dialogs, "StartAsync" is the entry point which waits for a message from the user, and "MessageReceivedAsync" is the method that will handle the message once received and then wait for further messages.
 We can use "context.PostAsync" to send a message from the bot back to the user.

+Right click on the solution and select **Manage NuGet Packages for this Solution**.
+Under installed, search for Microsoft.Bot.Builder, and update to the latest version.

 Click F5 to run the sample code.
 NuGet should take care of downloading the appropriate dependencies.